finos/finos-parent-pom/README.md

 2. Define a groupId that starts with `org.symphonyoss` or `org.symphonyoss.`

 The Foundation rules are implemented as Maven Enforcer custom rules and the [source code is available on GitHub](https://github.com/symphonyoss/ssf-enforcer-rules); more rules will be added in the future.

+### Attach sources
+By enabling the `-Pattach-sources` profile, the `maven-source-plugin` gets invoked and a `JAR` artifact containing the project's source code is created.

+When enabled, the `maven-install-plugin`, `maven-deploy-plugin` and `maven-release-plugin` will take the source code JAR file in consideration and including in the respective plugin lifecycles.

 ### versioneye.com Integration
 [versioneye.com](http://versioneye.com) notifies you about out-dated dependencies, security vulnerabilities and license violations in your Git repositories.